 Filed: May 11, 2016

 Systems, methods, and computer-readable storage media for invitational content geofencing.
 A system first sends, to a server location data associated with the system, the location data is calculated at the system.
-The system then receives a listing of places of interest within a geofence including a geographical perimeter for identifying places of interest in the listing, the geofence being based on the location data associated with the system.
-Next, the system selects a place of interest from the listing based on a location of the system.
+The system then receives a listing of places of interest within a geofence including a geographical perimeter for identifying places of interest in the listing, the geofence is based on the location data associated with the system.
+Next, the system selects a place of interest from the listing based on the location of the system.
 The system then presents a content item associated with the place of interest.